If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Unsplash

 You never let your guard down or admit to weaknesses or mistakes.
 While this might seem like a strength, it can actually create emotional distance.
-Showing vulnerability — admitting when you’re wrong, sharing your fears or insecurities — helps create deeper connections with people.
+Showing vulnerability—as in admitting when you’re wrong, and sharing your fears or insecurities—helps create deeper connections with people.
 It shows that you’re human, with real emotions and struggles, just like everyone else.